maxbiostat/npowerPrioR/README.md

-# Normalised power prior examples
+# Sampling from a(an approximate) normalised power prior with Stan.
 Tutorial code for sampling from an approximate normalised power posterior using Stan.

 This repository holds code and instructions to help you use the methods in [On the normalised power prior](https://arxiv.org/abs/2004.14912) for your own analyses.